El Diablo (1990 film): Production

-According to a 1979 issue of Cinefantastique magazine, it was originally intended for co-writer John Carpenter to direct El Diablo himself in 1980 as his next film after completing The Fog.
-However, he declined to do so, later saying he was nervous about directing a Western.
+According to a 1980 issue of Cinefantastique magazine, it was originally intended for co-writer John Carpenter to direct El Diablo himself in 1980 as his next film after completing The Fog.
+That same year, writer and producer Debra Hill discussed the movie in an interview with the Courier Post saying, "My Western is called El Diablo and I see it as being in the Howard Hawks vein, a combination of The Searchers and Journey to the Center of the Earth."
+In 1982, Hill again mentioned El Diablo, saying that she was set to produce and Carpenter would direct.
+However, he ultimately declined to do so, later saying he was nervous about directing a Western.
 The project then lay dormant for an entire decade before being directed by Peter Markle.
-Carpenter, and his associate Debra Hill (who co-wrote and produced The Fog), acted as executive producers.
+Carpenter and Hill acted as executive producers.

 Reception

 The film received positive reviews from Empire and Entertainment Weekly.